-- OIL: Equatorial Guinea is the top oil supplier for the ECCAS region and the third largest supplier for all of Africa.
+Equatorial Guinea is the top oil supplier for the CEMAC region and the third largest supplier for all of Africa.
 Oil production reached 340,450 barrels per day (bpd) in 2011, including 20,450 bpd of liquids.
 It has declined in recent years due to the maturity of six oilfields (Zafiro, Okoume, Alba, Ceiba, Jade and Serpentina).
 Proven reserves total 1.2 billion barrels, equivalent to about 10 years of production at current rates.
-Eight new oil exploration contracts have been signed recently, four onshore (including on Rio Muni mainland), of which three are likely to give way to initial perforations by the end of 2014.
-Now, Equatorial Guinea is moving to develop its entire petrochemical value chain, working with the private sector to create a highly developed and vertically integrated domestic industry.
+Eight new oil exploration contracts have been signed recently, four onshore (including on Rio Muni mainland), among which three are likely to give rise to their first perforations by the end of 2014.
+Now, Equatorial Guinea is moving to develop its entire petrochemical value chain and is working with the private sector to create a highly developed and vertically integrated domestic industry.

-- GAS: Natural gas is developing as a serious alternative to declining oil production, provided that the productivity of its exploitation can be improved.
-The production of methanol, butane, propane, LPG and LNG in particular has increased significantly, from 37,300 equivalent barrels per day (ebpj) in 2006 to 143,200 ebpj in 2009.
-Gas should represent 50% of total hydrocarbon resources by 2016.
+Natural gas is developing as a serious alternative to declining oil production, provided the productivity of its exploitation can be improved.
+The production of methanol, butane, propane, LPG and LNG in particular has increased significantly, from 37,300 equivalent barrels per day (ebpj) in 2006 to 143,200 ebpj in 2009 ebpj.
+Gas should represent 50% of total hydrocarbons resources by 2016.

-In keeping with soaring global demand, the government of Equatorial Guinean intends to make the country a regional gas hub.
+In keeping with soaring global demand, the Equatorial Guinean government intends to make the country a regional gas hub.
 In 2007, Equatorial Guinea built its first liquefied natural gas (LNG) train.
 After 8 years of development and construction, a second LNG train dedicated entirely to local gas resources will be operational in 2016.
-The goal is to build a system to collect natural gas from currently operated fields (Zafiro, Alba and Alen as of 2013) as well as from future fields.
+The goal is to build a system to collect natural gas from fields currently in operation (Zafiro, Alba and Alen as of 2013) as well as from future fields.
 This gas will be processed at Equatorial Guinea’s port Punta Europa.

 Three major projects are underway: a new LNG plant that will process 3.4 million tons of LNG per year; the AMPCO plant which will produce 1 million tons of methanol per year; and an Alba plant of liquefied petroleum (1300 bpd of propane, 7,000 bpd of butane and 6,000 bpd of condensate).